Sown-Dev/Sown-Dev/README.md

 # 👋 About Me:
-I'm a computer science student and hobbyist game developer.<br>I currently work as a DevOps Intern at SMBC Capital Markets.
+I'm a computer science student and hobbyist game developer.

 ## 🌐 Socials: